 In 2010, Jarred graduated from the National Institute of Circus Arts (NICA) where he specialized in contortion, handstands and swinging trapeze.

-Jarred joined Circa as an ensemble member in September 2011 and looks forward to touring with Circa throughout 2013.
+Jarred joined Circa as an ensemble member in September 2011.

 Rowan Heydon- White